-Beginning July 1, 2015, clubs will automatically be placed on Financial Suspension if balances beyond 90 days are equal to or exceeding US\$20/member or \$1,000 or greater, and cancellation will occur after the 28th of the month following suspension if full payment is not received.
-As a result, anticipated high suspension will be reported in October and April.
+, Clubs arel automatically placed on Financial Suspension if balances beyond 120 days are equal to or exceeding US\$20/member or \$1,000 or greater, and cancellation will occur after the 28th of the month following suspension if full payment is not received..

-Also, clubs canceled more than twice will be ineligible for reactivation.
 Suspension is the temporary deferment of the charter, rights, privileges and obligations of a Lions club due to an unpaid balance.